 Feature articles are provided primarily by bankers, consultants, attorneys, academics and suppliers to the industry.
 Freelance work generally is accepted only on assignment.

-Topics should focus on the interest of BankNews’ readers, who include CEOs and other top executives of community banks with assets up to $2 billion — not the likes of JP Morgan Chase and Bank of America.
-Recommended subjects include management and operations; business development; technology and e-banking; marketing and public relations; customer relations; consumer lending; security; human resources, and trends.
+Topics should focus on the interest of BankNews’ readers, who include CEOs and other top executives of community banks -- not JP Morgan Chase and Bank of America.
+Recommended subjects include risk-management; operations; technology; compliance; business development; fee income; customer relations; lending; security; corporate governance; human resources; and trends.

-Deadline for final editorial material is the first of the month preceding the month of publication (e.g., March 1 for the April issue).
+Deadline for final editorial material is two months preceding the month of publication (e.g., Feb.
+1 for the April issue).

 Product and Service Announcements